webclinic017/djag-scheduler/README.md

 Now you can run the server, navigate to the Django admin interface and start creating schedules.

-> **Note:** This is the configuration for djag-scheduler, and this alone will not run the tasks.
+> **Note:** This creates the schedules for the djag-scheduler, and this alone will not run the tasks.
-> See [Running Celery Services](#running-celery-services) for task execution
+> See [Running Celery Services](#running-celery-services) for the schedule execution

 ## Running Celery Services

-Djag Scheduler provides a [custom scheduler](https://docs.celeryproject.org/en/stable/userguide/periodic-tasks.html#using-custom-scheduler-classes) which can be used with celery services.
+Djag Scheduler provides a [custom scheduler class](https://docs.celeryproject.org/en/stable/userguide/periodic-tasks.html#using-custom-scheduler-classes) which can be used with the celery services.

 1. [Configure celery](https://docs.celeryproject.org/en/stable/django/first-steps-with-django.html)
    in your Django project and add [celery tasks](https://docs.celeryproject.org/en/stable/django/first-steps-with-django.html#using-the-shared-task-decorator)